JetsonFRC/JetsonDemo/ProcessingAndDrawing/README.md

 Edit vision.cpp and vision.hpp to modify the vision pipeline, you can keep the current structure if you wish.
-See the SimpleProcessing example for a more advanced VisionResultsPackage datastructure you can also use.
+See the SimpleProcessing example for a more advanced VisionResultsPackage datastructure you may use.
+You should use the ParamChooser project to determine good camera parameters and thresolding parameters before launching this project.

+Add drawing to your calculate function to better debug the vision pipeline and have robust visual feedback.
+You can also